tucher/JsonFusion/README.md

     nullptr,
     &err
 );
-if (!doc) {
-    throw std::runtime_error(err.msg);
-}

 yyjson_val* root = yyjson_doc_get_root(doc);

 JsonFusion::YyjsonReader reader(root);

+TwitterData model;

 auto res = JsonFusion::ParseWithReader(model, reader);
 yyjson_doc_free(doc);
-if (!res) {
-    throw std::runtime_error("JsonFusion parse error");
-}
 ```

-On the twitter.json benchmark (≈0.6 MB), baseline yyjson DOM parsing serves as 100% reference.
-JsonFusion on top of yyjson, doing full type-safe mapping into a deeply nested C++ model with validation, adds approximately **+280% overhead** for all the structural mapping, optionals, containers, and error tracking. **The same model with reflect-cpp (which also uses yyjson under the hood) adds +440% overhead—making JsonFusion's yyjson backend 40% faster than reflect-cpp despite both using identical underlying JSON parser.** For comparison, parse-only RapidJSON runs at +260% over yyjson baseline.
-JsonFusion with streaming API on yyjson backend achieves the best performance at only **+215% overhead**, demonstrating that generic, type-driven design can match or exceed hand-tuned alternatives.
+**Performance on twitter.json (≈0.6 MB, deeply nested objects):**

+JsonFusion with yyjson backend delivers full type-safe mapping into a deeply nested C++ model with validation and is:
+- **35% faster than reflect-cpp** (both use yyjson, but JsonFusion's compile-time design is more efficient for this setup)
+- **45% faster than RapidJSON + manual populate** (eliminates hundreds of lines of hand-written mapping)
+- **With streaming API: 45% faster than reflect-cpp, 55% faster than RapidJSON**

+*Remarkable: JsonFusion's full parse + populate takes nearly the same time than RapidJSON's DOM-only parse, all thanks to really great performance of yyjson*

+**Performance on canada.json (≈2.2 MB, numeric-heavy GeoJSON):**

+JsonFusion with yyjson backend for parse-and-populate workloads is:
+- **50% faster than both RapidJSON and JsonFusion's iterator mode**
+- **With streaming API: 35% faster than hand-written RapidJSON SAX**

+The yyjson backend proves that pluggable readers work in practice: same models, same annotations, same validation logic—just swap the low-level engine to match your use case.
 In other words, you can choose between:
-- the built-in streaming/iterator reader (no external deps, forward-only),
+- the built-in streaming/iterator reader (no external deps, forward-only byte-by-byte),
 - or a yyjson-powered reader for “all JSON in memory” workloads,

 without changing your models or annotations—the high-level JsonFusion code stays completely generic in both cases.